EE 109 - Spring 2025 Introduction to Embedded Systems

 Results

 Getting your project checked off can be done in multiple checkpoints to ensure you earn partial credit for parts that are working.
-At each checkpoint we will confirm operation of all the features from the previous checkpoint plus the new features added in the current checkpoint.
+At each checkpoint we will confirm operation of all the features from the previous checkpoints plus the new features added in the current checkpoint.

 Checkpoint 1: